grpc/grpc-swift/docs/basic-tutorial.md

   $0.onClose
 }.wait()
 ```
-As you can see, we build and start our server using some `Configuration`.
+As you can see, we configure and start our server using a builder.

 To do this, we:

-1. Specify the address and port we want to use to listen for client requests
-   using the `target` argument.
+1. Create an insecure server builder; it's insecure because it does not use
+   TLS.
 1. Create an instance of our service implementation class `RouteGuideProvider`
-   and pass it to the configuration's `serviceProviders` argument.
-1. Pass the configuration the `Server` class's static `start` method.
+   and configure the builder to use it with `withServiceProviders(_:)`,
+1. Call `bind(host:port:)` on the builder with the address and port we
+   want to use to listen for client requests, this starts the server.

 Once the server has started succesfully we print out the port the server is
 listening on.
 We then `wait()` on the server's `onClose` future to stop the